-Gillian is an Assurance partner in the asset and wealth management practice in Dublin, Limerick and Galway.
-She has significant local and international experience providing audit and business advisory services to a wide range of lirish and international asset managers and promoters.
+4. Quality Olivia is an assurance partner in the asset and wealth management practice and has been with the firm for 25 years.
+She has significant local and international experience providing audit and business advisory services to a wide range of Irish and international asset managers and promoters.
 She has considerable experience dealing with UCITS, Alternative Investment Funds and Structured Entities, using both Irish and offshore domiciled products and covering a wide spectrum of fund structures, strategies and GAAP.
+For a number of years Olivia has lectured with the Institute of Bankers on their Certified Investor Fund Director(CIFD) Programme and in 2019 she was also a member of the Government's IFS 2025, Strategic Advisory Group.
+Olivia is a Fellow of the Institute of Chartered Accountants in Ireland.